mohaiminur/BlogWithSpringAngular/README.md

 * User can  create and update post with title and description
 * user can see the posted time
 * user can see his/her post or comment in profile section
-* User can read comment on a  post.
+* User can read and comment on a  post.
 * User can upvote and downvote to other post.